Regional Job Opportunities

 REPORTS TO: Executive Director

-- Contributes to the collaborative tracking system(s) to record training and technical assistance activities.
+- Contributes to the collaborative evaluation of training and technical assistance activities.

-- Participates in staff program meetings.
+- Participate in staff program meetings.

 - Other duties as assigned.

-- Strong organizational skills.
+- Excellent interpersonal skills.

 - Familiarity with the US-affiliated Pacific Island jurisdictions health care systems preferred.